 Recently, McKinsey & Company published an article with its ACADEMIES framework to L&D, comprising 9 components of a strategy.
 While more aptly suited for large organizations, it provides great insight into what an L&D strategy should take into consideration:

 Setting up an L&D Framework for Small Business Growth

-Let’s build off the best practices we’ve just detailed out and set up a learning & development framework for your small business growth.
+Let’s build off the best practices we’ve just detailed and set up a learning & development framework for your small business growth.

-Step 1: Identify Your Goals as a Company Leader
+1. Identify Your Goals as a Company Leader

 You probably already have your business goals all mapped out for the year.

 Identify the kind of support you need from your team, and the required skill sets that will help take your business to the heights you’re aiming for.

 These can be organization-level goals or department-level goals – but do keep them realistic.
 One surefire way to ensure an L&D plan doesn’t work out is to set goals that are unachievable for your employees.